vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 ### Exercise 2 - Create an instance of the Azure Digital Twins resource

-In this exercise, the Azure portal will be used to create an Azure Digital Twins (ADT) instance.
+In this exercise, the Azure portal will be used to create an Azure Digital Twins instance.
 The connection data for Azure Digital Twins will then be stored in a text file for later use.
-Finally the current user will be assigned a role to allow the ADT resource to be accessed.
+Finally the current user will be assigned a role to allow the Azure Digital Twins resource to be accessed.

 #### Task 1 - Use the Azure portal to create a resource (Azure Digital Twins)